Wait (Gyan song)

 "Wait" is the debut single by Australian recording artist Gyan from her self-titled debut album.
 The song was released in August 1989 as the album's lead single and peaked at number 14 on the ARIA charts.

-At the ARIA Music Awards of 1990, the song was nominated for ARIA Award for Breakthrough Artist - single.
+At the ARIA Music Awards of 1990, the song was nominated for Breakthrough Artist - Single.

 In 2015, Gyan re-recorded the track for her album This Girl's in Love, retitling it "Wait #2".